HardikDewra/freewrite-windows/windows-freewrite/default.md

-Hi.
-My name is Farza.

-I made this app.

-Plz read this guide.
-I beg of you.

-It's 5 min max.
+# Welcome to Freewrite for Windows! 🖋️

+Thank you for trying this enhanced Windows version of the beloved freewriting app.

+**Please read this quick guide - it's just 5 minutes and will help you get the most out of this tool.**

+## What is Freewriting?

 This is not a journaling app or a note-taking app.
-If you use it for that, you'll probably use it once or twice, and then never touch it again.
+If you use it for that, you'll probably use it once or twice and then never touch it again.

-This is a tool purely to help you freewrite.
+This is a tool purely to help you **freewrite**.

 Freewriting is a writing strategy developed in 1973 — it's where you write continuously for a set time without worrying about grammar, spelling, or anything like that.
-A pure stream of consciousness.
+Pure stream of consciousness.

-I picked up freewriting many years ago.

-It's led to real breakthroughs — like helping me untangle big feelings around shutting down my last company, reflecting on my relationships, and figuring out what actually matters to me as I continuously figure out the next chapter of life.
+Freewriting has helped countless writers and thinkers:
+- Break through mental blocks
+- Untangle complex emotions and decisions
+- Reflect on relationships and life goals
+- Discover breakthrough ideas
+- Process difficult experiences
+- Plan and prioritize effectively

+## How to Use This App

-Using this app is actually super simple:
+Using this app is beautifully simple:

+1. **Choose your vibe**: Pick your theme (Light/Dark/Vintage) and font
-1. Think of a topic to write about (ex. a breakup, a struggle at work, a new idea)
+2. **Think of a topic** to write about (a struggle, a decision, a new idea, anything)
-2. Click fullscreen
-3. Click the timer
+3. **Go fullscreen** for complete immersion
+4. **Start the timer** (Ctrl + Alt + F or click the timer button)
-4. Start writing.
-No backspaces allowed.
+5. **Write freely** - No backspaces allowed.
 Don't stop writing.

 Once the timer is done, it'll fade back in — and you'll know to stop.

-That's it.

-Some basic rules:

-- Again, no backspaces
-- No fixing spelling
-- Little 5–10s breaks are fine, but try to not stop typing
-- No need to stay on the topic you started with — let your mind wander
-- No judgment — trust your mind!

-It's like your brain is GPT and you just exhaust all the tokens in your head around a particular topic — and by the end, you'll likely feel clearer about whatever it was you were writing about.

-I know 15m can sound scary for some.
-What do you even write about.

-If you're new to writing, try this:

-Before you start your working day, open this app and do a 15m session answering this simple question: "What am I working on today?
-Why is that the most important thing for me to work on?"

-And don't stop writing for 15 minutes.

-This little session is how I planned and prioritized my days for many years.

-Do this for 3-days straight.

-I find this is an easy way to get into writing.

-You'd be surprised how easy it is to get sucked into nonsense right when the day starts — and then end up getting nothing of real value done over the next 8–12 hours.

-Often after this planning session, I'm 100x more clear and excited about what I'm about to do — and I usually end up changing what I originally planned, for the better.

-If you don't wanna write about work, other starting prompts I use for myself:

-- "Today, X happened.
-And it's got me feeling really down.
-I think — "
-- "I had a new idea around Z today and want to think through it.
-Basically — "
-- "I'm in love.
-And I just wanna talk about it.
-So — "
-- "I think I wanna pivot some stuff.
-Here's how I'm thinking about it — "

-The starting prompt is everything.
-So, think on it.

-Some people are better at writing about emotions.
-Some are better at writing about work or ideas.

-Try everything.
-See what works for you.

-Freewriting is the most important skill I picked up in the last 10 years.

-It's helped me think through my most difficult life decisions.
-It's helped me think through startups in a more thorough way.
-It's made me a better partner and friend (I like communicating with letters).
-It's helped me be happier (on my down days, I write it all out and feel better).

-So that's it!
-That's the app.
-I hope freewriting helps you.

-I know it's a dumb little app — just a text view with some black text + a timer — but, use its ideas properly and it can make a big impact :).

-(Or it ends up being dumb and useless for you haha.
-Find out for yourself!)
+That's it!

+## The Golden Rules

+- **No backspaces** - Keep moving forward
+- **No fixing spelling** - Grammar doesn't matter
+- **Brief pauses are okay** (5-10 seconds), but try not to stop typing
+- **Let your mind wander** - You don't need to stay on your original topic
+- **No judgment** - Trust your mind and the process

+Think of it like your brain is a language model and you're just exhausting all the "tokens" in your head around a particular topic.
+By the end, you'll likely feel much clearer about whatever you were writing about.

+## Starting Tips for New Writers

+If 15 minutes sounds intimidating, try this proven approach:

+**Before your workday starts**, open this app and spend 15 minutes answering:

+*"What am I working on today?
+Why is that the most important thing for me to focus on?"*

+Don't stop writing for the full 15 minutes.

+Try this for 3 days straight.
+You'll be amazed at how much clearer and more focused your days become.

+## Great Starting Prompts

+If you need inspiration, try these:

+- *"Today, [situation] happened and it's got me feeling [emotion].
+I think..."*
+- *"I had a new idea about [topic] and want to think it through.
+Basically..."*
+- *"I'm feeling [emotion] about [situation].
+Let me explore this..."*
+- *"I think I want to change [something] in my life.
+Here's how I'm thinking about it..."*
+- *"What's really bothering me right now is..."*
+- *"What I'm most excited about lately is..."*

+**The starting prompt is everything.** Take a moment to think about what's really on your mind.

+## Find Your Writing Style

+Some people write better about:
+- **Emotions and relationships**
+- **Work and productivity**
+- **Ideas and creativity**
+- **Life decisions and planning**

+Try different topics and see what resonates with you.

+## Why This Works

+Freewriting is one of the most powerful thinking tools you can develop.
+It helps you:

+- **Think through difficult decisions** more thoroughly
+- **Process emotions** in a healthy way
+- **Communicate better** with others (and yourself)
+- **Feel happier** on difficult days
+- **Discover insights** you didn't know you had
+- **Break through creative blocks**

+## This Windows Version

+This enhanced Windows version includes:

+- **🎨 Three beautiful themes** (including a vintage typewriter mode!)
+- **📝 Premium typography** with carefully selected fonts
+- **⌨️ Typewriter scrolling** to keep you comfortable
+- **🚀 Automatic theme detection** that matches your Windows settings
+- **✨ Enhanced shortcuts** for formatting and timer control

+---

+**Ready to begin?** Clear this text, choose your theme, set the timer, and start writing.

+Remember: This might feel like "just a simple text editor with a timer," but use these ideas properly and it can make a real impact on your thinking and life.

+**Happy writing!** ✍️✨